wiktoriawysopal/PANDS-NEWPROJECT/README.md

 # INSTRUCTIONS:

-1. This repository consist of several files:
+This repository consist of several files:
 * .gitignore
 * LICENSE
-* README.md
+* README.md - project documentation
-* iris.csv
+* iris.csv - data set
-* iris_code.py
+* iris_code.py - python script
-* project.pdf
+* project.pdf - project description

 The data set was downloaded from publicly available source UCI Machine Learning repository: https://archive.ics.uci.edu/ml/datasets/iris.
 The data was accessed by following tutorial on the machinelearningmastery website.
 In this case the data was loaded by using website URL.
-In the first approach the data was downloaded as a .csv file however in the further analysis it caused probolems.
+In the first approach the data was downloaded as a .csv file, which is included in this repository however in the further analysis it caused problems.
+Anyone who wants to use this code should get familair with the dataset and project description available in this repository in the pdf file.
+In order to execute the python program the user should download the dataset and install a python program on the computer.
+It is recommended to dowload the anaconda version, since it include needed librarries such as PANDAS, NumPy and Matplot.
+The python script is saved in this folder as iris_code.py.
+It can be run in any terminal such as built-in powershell in visual studio code or commander.
+User needs to download the file and saved on its own computer.
+To run the code simply type python iris_code.py in the interpreter and press enter.

 ## 1. Background information about the data set